About Notifications

 Why this matters

-• Operational awareness.
-Standard and Conditional templates keep you ahead of changes in your inventory — new endpoints, devices going stale, software showing up where it should not.
+- Operational awareness.
+Standard and Conditional templates keep you ahead of changes in your inventory, such as new endpoints, devices going stale, or software appearing where it should not.

-• Compliance and integration health.
-Administrative templates protect you from silent failures of API integrations: by the time an app registration expires, you have already received two warnings (30-day, 7-day) and a final expiration notice plus a red banner.
+- Compliance and integration health.
+Administrative templates protect you from silent failures of API integrations: by the time an app registration expires, you have already received two warnings and a final expiration notice plus a red banner.

-• Account hygiene.
-System templates carry user lifecycle messages — confirmation, welcome, password reset — that depend on a working email transport.
+- Account hygiene.
+System notifications carry user lifecycle messages such as confirmation, welcome, and password reset that depend on a working email transport.

 Key distinctions

-• Notifications are message-style alerts dispatched to subscribed recipients.
-The Notifications log records delivery status (Queued / To / Subject / Status) and is a separate site-scope log.
+- Notifications are message-style alerts sent to subscribed recipients or triggered automatically by a system event.
+The Notifications log records delivery status and is a separate site-scope log.

 Limitations

-• Some event types are deployment-gated and may not appear on every site.
+- Some event types may not be available on every site.

 Note: Details may vary by deployment.